arnoldkoss/battleships-game/README.md

    - [W3Schools](https://www.w3schools.com/) helped with mainly syntax issues
    - [Stackowerflow](https://stackoverflow.com/) was a source of inspiration and helped me with several solutions throughout the game such as the reason for using  `if __name__ == "__main__":`.
 The post where I found it: [here](https://stackoverflow.com/questions/419163/what-does-if-name-main-do).
+   - Code Institute for the deployment terminal.
+   - My mentor Spence helped me with some of the code, including how to fix an issue with an error in my code, great support and more .